NimmLor/7-Segement-Clock/README.md

+# THIS REPO IS NO LONGER UPDATED, VISIT THE THINGIVERSE PROJECT FOR UPDATED FILES

 This is a fully 3D printed clock that was designed in Fusion 360.
 The project is based on [Ivan Miranda's Big Digital Clock](https://ivanmiranda.com/diy-big-digital-clock) and was completely re-designed.

 ## If you have any questions or issues feel free contact me